vertigobr/vkpr-old/docs/velero.md

 - [Make your Kubernetes cluster with Terraform modules!](https://gitlab.com/vertigobr/devops/terraform-modules)

 ## Clouds
-- The External-DNS depends uppon credentials to update DNS records in your cloud provider.
+- The External-DNS depends on credentials to update DNS records in your cloud provider.
 Instead of putting those credentials in open files you may want to pass it through command line: